kuviman/ents/blog/BEVY_POG.md

 ## Switching states & cleanup

-remembering all entities and despawning seems hard
+remembering all entities and despawning seems very error prone

-## State machine for a unit
+## State machine for an entity

+Using enum component seems not extensible, I tried using `With<SpecificState>`

-System conflicts - one system removes StateA and inserts StateB, another removes StateA and inserts StateC
+System conflicts - one system removes `StateA` and inserts `StateB`, another removes `StateA` and inserts `StateC`, need to be very careful.

 ## EntityCommands::insert_or_update

+Entry API for components would be nice to have

 ## Bool component vs added/removed component

+I'm assuming its faster to filter using `With<Component>` than `Component(bool)`, but the latter is sometimes easier to use, especially modify.
-And what about both?
+What about using both?

-## spawn entity with only type component -> populate other components pattern
+## Spawn entity with only type component -> populate other components pattern

+When spawning entities, I only spawned them with an `EntType` enum component, and another system is populating other components necessary for gameplay mechanics/visuals.

+Especially if I was splitting gameplay & visual component initialization into separate systems seems like a good pattern?

 ## mold

-`mold` is faster but need to recompile from scratch after building for web
+`mold` linker is faster but need to recompile from scratch after building for web

 ## compile times